Alexander Lee (entertainer)

-Alexander Lee Eusebio (born July 29, 1988), professionally known as Alexander Lee or Alexander, is a Chinese-South Korean singer, rapper, actor and host.
-He is a member of the South Korean boy band U-KISS.
+Alexander Lee Eusebio (born July 29, 1988), professionally known as Alexander Lee or Alexander, is a Hong Kong singer, rapper, actor and host based in South Korea.
+Born in Hong Kong to a Portuguese-Hongkonger father and a South Korean mother, he is a member of the South Korean boy band U-KISS.
 In 2017, he debuted in the Philippines as the main character in the 105-episode television series My Korean Jagiya.
 He is currently active as a television host on Arirang TV's #StyleCast 2017 and is also a daily radio host for the Double Date show on tbs eFM.

 Music

 2008–2011: U-KISS

 Alexander made his debut as a member of South Korean boy band U-KISS in 2008 and released four mini albums and one full album with U-KISS.

 During his time with the band, he also featured in other singers' works; the rap for Brave Brothers' "Finally" and Hye Ji's "Your Love".

 On February 23, 2011, NH Media confirmed and released a statement that Alexander and his bandmate Ki Bum had left the group.
 Alexander's last released song with the group is "Shut Up!!", the lead single from their fourth EP, Break Time.

 On July 28, 2020, Alexander revealed in an interview that he was kicked out of U-KISS due to his lack of popularity.